Kitware/CMake/Help/command/add_library.rst

 that would not affect linking of a normal library (e.g. ``.txt``).
 They may contain custom commands generating such sources, but not ``PRE_BUILD``, ``PRE_LINK``, or ``POST_BUILD`` commands.
-Object libraries cannot be imported, exported, installed, or linked.
+Object libraries cannot be linked.
 Some native build systems may not like targets that have only object files, so consider adding at least one real source file to any target that references ``$<TARGET_OBJECTS:objlib>``.

 Alias Libraries
 ^^^^^^^^^^^^^^^